SUPPORT THE CHILDREN

 Why I am running for St. Paul School Board

-This has been a tough year of transition for the Saint Paul School Public School district.
-I have the community knowledge and professional experience in education to help bring the District and its stakeholders back together.
+I have the community knowledge and professional experience in education to continue bringing the District and its stakeholders together.

 I will work to: